-ARTH-1412 Art and Architecture of Latin Americas Since the 16TH Century

-This course examines the rich and diverse art of the Americas since the arrival of Europeans in the sixteenth century.
-It considers the architecture, painting, sculpture, photography, and planning of this region with the aim of understanding the distinctive elements of Latin American art as well as its commonalities with the art of Europe and the United States.
+ARTH-1412 Art and Architecture of Latin Americas Since the 16TH Century understanding the distinctive elements of Latin American art as well as its commonalities with the art of Europe and the United States.
 The course will consider works in relations to the dramatic social and political changes of the last five centuries and the ways in which the study of the art of Latin America complicates established art historical narratives.
 (Offered every year.)